Your Guide to SBA Loans and How They Work

 Alternative Lending Options

 Inventory financing: Using unpaid invoices as collateral to receive cash advances from lenders.
 Business line of credit: Access to funding with an approved credit limit in which interest is only applied to the amount of funds you use.
-Personal loans for small business: Approval is based on your personal credit history and funds may be used for business purposes, depending on the lender’s terms.
+Personal loans for small business: Approval for a personal loan is based on your personal credit history and funds may be used for business purposes, depending on the lender’s terms.
 Equipment financing: Loans used for the purchase of machinery, vehicles, or other business-related equipment.
 Commercial real estate loan: Funding for the specific purchase of a building to be used for business operations such as office space or a retail storefront.

 Save Time by Comparing Your Options in One Place